Padamkalra/PadamBookStore/PadamBookStore/README.txt

  at 9:48am I added a new class in Repository file names as UnitOfWork.cs

  at 10:39 am I created a new folder in views named as category.

+ 2022/11/22
+ time: 9:00am
+ I rechecked all my files and looked out for all the errors.

+ 11:00am
+ I found the problems which were producing erros and cleared all the erros.

+ 12:00 pm
+ the error of local host was not showing , so i fixed the error because og the database NS THE ERROR WAS IN VIEWSTART.CSHTML .

+ 2022/11/23

+ 1:00pm
+ I created new jsfile name category.js wwwroot and saved the changes in that file after that I added the section call of the category.js in the cs.html file.

+ 1:30pm
+ I created the Upsert file and modified it  with the given code and another partial view file name (_CrateAndBackToListButton.cshtml)

+ 2:00pm